 Estimated figure calculated using the UK Government Gas Conversion Factor, BEIS, July 2021 of 0.2133 Tonnes Carbon/MWh.
 NV Calculations based on the PV Syst generation report for the proposed layout

 Estimated figure calculated using an average mileage of 9435 miles per year (MOT data from RAC Foundation) and an average power consumption of 2,887 kWh (Electric Vehicle Database 2021)

-We also held an in-person exhibition at Barripper Methodist Church on Wednesday 1st December.
-You can view the exhibition boards in the Useful Links box to the right.
+We held an online and in-person public consultation at the end of last year.
+You can view the exhibition boards by clicking in the Useful Links box.

 This site has been carefully selected due to: